whiteh4cker-tr/Seasons/README.md

 -   The effect consists of FIREWORK_SPARK particles spawning high in the sky around players.
 -   Snow layers in loaded chunks are removed when the season changes from Winter to another season (with a 1-minute delay).

-## Autumn
+## Spring

--   Increases the spawn rate of Mushrooms, Frogs, and Foxes by 30%.
+-   Increases the spawn rate of baby animals
--   Gives mobs a 20% chance to spawn with a Carved Pumpkin on their head.

--   Removes any Sweet Berry Bushes that might have spawned in previous seasons.
+-   Specifically targets: Sheep, Cows, Pigs, Rabbits, and Chickens.

+-   Adds a variety of flowers to newly generated chunks
+-   Removes any existing snow (layers and blocks), ice, and frosted ice blocks when a chunk loads

+-   Spawns baby animals every 5 minutes

 ## Temperature modifiers